AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - [ ] Fn-Tab (zoom) — YogaSMC reports event 0x1014:0.
   - No keyboard events.
 - [x] Fn-B = Break — outputs something weird.
-  - Correct keycode should be PS2:e046 ABD:deadkey, output in log has extra Ctrl.
+  - Correct keycode should be PS2:e046 ABD:0x80, output in log has extra Ctrl.
   - Actually this is correct behaviour, it maps to Ctrl-Break by default.
   - Remapped to F19.
 - [x] Fn-K = Scroll Lock — works, but VoodooPS2 maps it to brightness down.